 Lacasse Construction lead by Owner, Cale Lacasse are once again supporting the CVCDA through all phases of construction on this project as they have done on many past building projects at the CVCDA.
 Lacasse has also brought with them a team of supporting contractors to the job including Edgett Excavating, Valley Creative Concrete, Dalron Home Improvements and Cumberland Ready Mix.

-Finally, we were lucky enough to once again be able to hire professional Architect, Phillipa Atwood to create the exterior building and ramp designs (shown above) to compliment her existing Comox Valley Autism Centre design, located adjacent the courtyard.
+Finally, we were lucky enough to once again acquire the engineering services of McElhanney and professional Architect, Phillipa Atwood to create the exterior building and ramp designs (shown above) to compliment her existing Comox Valley Autism Centre design, located adjacent the courtyard.

 Following phase 1, to be completed in April, 2021, we look forward to the remaining phases of the project including the upper ramp and parking lot being completed by end of summer.

 We can’t wait to see this design come to life.
-Follow along on our Phase 1 progress in the galleries below.
+Follow along as Phase 1 was completed in the galleries below.
+Also, see what’s happening on PHASE 2 HERE.

 Week 1 (breaking ground)